-I partner with my clients in a creative process where we discover, clarify, achieve goals and maximize personal potential.
-I collaborate with my clients, trusting that their inner wisdom and intuition will help guide the coaching process.
-I ask provocative questions, give advice and provide focus to keep my clients moving forward.
+Dr. Bisignano partners with her clients in a creative process where you discover, clarify, achieve goals and maximize personal potential.
+She collaborates with her clients, trusting that their inner wisdom and intuition will help guide the coaching process.
+Dr. Bisignano asks provocative questions, gives advice, and provides focus to keep her clients moving forward.

-I begin with a conversation about developing a coaching agenda.
-I will generally take clients through a series of questions and assessments to help clarify what our objectives will be.
+Dr. Bisignano begins with a conversation about developing a coaching agenda.
+She will generally take clients through a series of questions and assessments to help clarify what our objectives will be.
 The assessment process might involve:

 - clarification of values

 - articulation of the client’s life mission or purpose

 Dr. Bisignano encourages and support her clients to engage in life-long learning.
 This may look like developing and strengthening current talents or gifts, deepening their knowledge in a particular subject or topic, or furthering their education or training in an area.
 Additionally, Dr. Bisignano helps clients navigate obstacles and challenges that are getting in the way of them achieving their goals.
 Along with her client, she will assess energy draining situations or relationships that may be interfering with their ability to move ahead.
 You will discuss what changes may be needed.
 She also acts as a cheerleader standing alongside her clients celebrating successes.

 How Long Will Dr. Bisignano Work with an Individual